cucumber/docs/content/community/contributing-to-documentation.md

 Pages can contain variations of the same content that conditionally displays text or source code for a particular programming language.

-A language select will be displayed if the page specifies `polyglot: true` in the front-matter.
+A language select will be displayed if the page specifies `polyglot:
+ - java
+ - javascript
+ - ruby
+`
+in the front-matter.

 The following languages are currently supported: